Security Force Assistance Brigade: History

 From August 2017 to May 2020 the Army established six Security Force Assistance Brigades (SFABs).
-Originally designed to provide advise, assist, and accompany capabilities to Afghan, Iraqi, and Peshmerga Security Forces, the Army reorganized SFABs in 2019 to meet the global challenges inherent to strategic competition.
+Originally designed to provide advice, assist, and accompany capabilities to Afghan, Iraqi, and Peshmerga Security Forces, the Army reorganized SFABs in 2019 to meet the global challenges inherent to strategic competition.
 With the completion of global alignment in summer 2021, SFABs transitioned and assumed a role the Secretary and Chief of Staff of the Army described as “the Army’s leading edge of campaigning.”
-In addition to providing Combatant Commands’ persistent, predictable, and effective capabilities during competition SFABs provide the Joint Force the vital capability of integrating, synchronizing, and operationalizing America’s unsurpassed network of Allies and partners during crisis and conflict.
-SFABs’ role in crisis and conflict has not only been tested during Combat Training Center rotations and Warfighter Exercises, it was put to use as part of EUCOM and NATO’s assure and deter operations during Russia’s invasion of Ukraine in February 2022.
+In addition to providing Combatant Commands’ persistent, predictable, and effective capabilities during competition, SFABs help marshal United States allies and partners.
+SFABs’ role in crisis and conflict has not only been tested during Combat Training Center rotations and Warfighter Exercises, it was put to use as part of EUCOM and NATO's assure and deter operations during Russia's invasion of Ukraine in February 2022.

 Overview

-The mission of the SFAB is to carry out train, advise, and assist (TAA) missions overseas with foreign nation military partners.
-SFABs are the United States Army's latest solution to providing dedicated and trained personnel to relieve the Brigade Combat Teams from performing combat advisory missions and enable them to focus on their primary combat mission.
+The mission of the SFAB is to carry out training, advise, and assist (TAA) missions overseas with foreign nation military partners.
+SFABs are the United States Army's latest solution to providing dedicated and trained personnel to relieve the Brigade Combat Teams from performing combat advisory missions.
+Combat advisory is not seen as a primary combat mission.